ISISDataPolicy/policy/data_policy.md

 3.1 Free and commercial access to ISIS

 3.1.1 All raw data and associated metadata obtained as a result of free (non-commercial) access to ISIS, will be treated as described below, with ISIS acting as the custodian.

-3.1.2 All raw data, facility generated reduced data and associated metadata obtained as a result of ‘commercial-in-confidence’ access to ISIS will be owned exclusively by the commercial user.
-Commercial users must agree with their relevant instruments scientists how they wish their raw data, facility generated reduced data and metadata to be managed before the start of any experiment.

 3.2 Curation of raw data and associated metadata